This post contains affiliate links. Upon purchase, we earn a small commission that keeps this site up and running. See our Disclosure.

 #4.
 Help With Utility Bills

 If you’ve been receiving notices about your utilities being shut off, or you’re a payment behind, call your utility company right away.
 Explain the temporary hardship, and ask if they offer a budget billing plan where you pay a flat fee each month to make the monthly bill more predictable.
+You may also ask if they have a program to help low-income families.
+Our local utility company offers this.

 Since most utility companies charge for what you use, asking for a flat-fee bill may help with monthly budgeting during a financial crisis.
 Winter and summer utilities can fluctuate quite a bit depending on the climate you’re in.